thefabric-io/eventsourcing/README.md

 - This interface is optional; you can choose to implement it based on your project's requirements.
 - Ensure consistency in the naming conventions used across your project for clarity.

-## Usage

-To use this library, you would define your own aggregate states and event states that satisfy the `AggregateState` and `EventState` interfaces, respectively.
-Then, you can create events and apply them to aggregates, and store the aggregates in an event store.

-**WIP, TODO: Add usage examples**

 ## PostgreSQL Event Store Implementation